 - Methods of Assessment:

-Completion of online modules and a short quiz.
+Completion of online modules.
 All information needed to complete the requirements for this course is available in CoursePlus.

 - Enrollment Restriction:

 No consent required